VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 - XXE
 - ImageTragick

 And all of it went in vain!
 Tried all kinds of payloads, but nothing worked.
+I had almost given up and cooled off for a while, and later it hit me that I just have to redirect to /etc/passwd and fool the server to think it's an image.

 From the above response, I understood that it *really only accepts an image*!